honestbank/argoflow-aws-infrastructure/README.md

 Current usage is specific to [argoflow-aws](https://github.com/argoflow/argoflow-aws) so the requirements are very closely tied to those specified in [their readme](https://github.com/argoflow/argoflow-aws/blob/master/README.md).

+## Prerequisites

+This module assumes that you have a vanilla EKS cluster running in a VPC with private and/or public subnets.
+From that point on, this module:

+* Tags the VPC and subnets
+* Creates an RDS instance
+* Creates a Redis Elasticache instance
+* Creates IAM roles and policies and the required attachments
+* Creates AWS Secrets Manager Secrets

 ## EKS

 The EKS is build is handled by [api-cloud-infrastructure](https://github.com/honestbank/api-cloud-infrastructure).
 Some outputs